-- The Referee sounds the whistle, signaling both teams to come to the center. - As the players approach, the officials help direct the players to their proper line-up positions.
+- The Referee sounds the whistle, signaling both teams to come to the center. - As the players approach, the Umpire and Field Judge help direct the players to their proper line-up positions.
 It is best to begin with the goalkeepers and then the field players in order.
 The goalkeeper stands with their left shoulder near the goal he is defending.
-Also ensure the team's in-home player is in the line-up. - Once set, the Referee introduces himself and the umpire and says any necessary introductory words or greeting or caution (e.g. warns about field conditions).
-These remarks should be as brief as possible - The Referee instructs the goalkeepers to come together to shake hands. - Once the goalkeepers are out of the way, the Referee instructs all other players to shake hands and then move to their positions. - The Umpire goes to his spot for the opening faceoff.
-He immediately holds one hand up in the air signaling "wait" while he counts the players on both teams and makes sure all is ready for the opening faceoff.
-When certain all is ready, he gives the "ready" signal by dropping his hand and pointing in the direction of the goal he will cover.

-• When the Referee gets the "ready" signal, he conducts the faceoff.
+Also ensure the team's in-home player is in the line-up. - The Umpire and Field Judge should visually observe that every player in the lineup has a mouthpiece and only one stroke of eyeshade.
+Players not meeting this requirement shall be sent off as preventative officiating. - Once set, the Referee introduces the crew and says any nexessary introductory words or greeting or caution (e.g. warns about field conditions).
+These remarks should be as brief (<seconds). - The Referee instructs the goalkeepers to come together to shake hands. - Once the goalkeepers are out of the way, the Referee instructs all other players to shake hands and then move to their positions. - The Umpire and Field Judge go to their spot for the opening faceoff.
+They immediately hold one hand up in the air signaling "wait" while they counts the players on both teams and makes sure all is ready for the opening faceoff.
+When certain all is ready, they give the "ready" signal by dropping their hands and pointing in the direction of the goal they will cover. - When the Referee gets the "ready" signal, he conducts the faceoff.